notEasyBeingAnushka/Speech-Emotion-Recognition-WiDS-2024/README.md

 ### Learning Objectives:
 1. Master model evaluation techniques, including interpreting precision, recall, and F1 scores.
 2. Gain practical insights into model performance analysis and tuning.

+## Overall Learning Outcomes
+By the end of this project, you will:

+Develop proficiency in Python, data preprocessing, and audio feature extraction.
+Gain experience in building, training, and evaluating machine learning models.
+Deepen your understanding of neural networks and apply them to real-world audio data.